Sensitive Teeth Care: The Ultimate Guide (Home Remedies)

 Desensitizing Fluoride Toothpaste:

 You should use a desensitizing fluoride toothpaste that is specifically designed to rebuild your enamel and treat sensitivity.
+For reduced tooth sensitivity, fluoride toothpaste should be used.
 It will also have components like potassium nitrate, that will desensitize your problem area so that you don’t feel any pain.

 Use a toothbrush with soft bristles and use it softly so as not to damage enamel.

-Use an alcohol-free mouthwash so that it doesn’t cause irritation on exposed areas.
+Use an alcohol-free mouthwash so that it doesn’t cause irritation on exposed areas or sensitive areas.

 Rinsing your mouth with salt water can help reduce inflammation and also reduce pain.
 It acts as an antiseptic.